Adiabatic lapse rate of real gases: Dry adiabatic Lapse rate

 As we said before, the lapse rate of the atmosphere is defined as

-where $T$ is the temperature and $z$ the height ranging within the troposphere of the planet.
-To obtain the formula for $\Gamma$ as in Ref. \cite{LR2}, it is necessary to relate the derivatives of the compressibility factor $Z:=PV/(RT )$ on adiabatic curves to the hydrostatic equation $\mathrm{d} P/ \mathrm{d} z=-M_\text{mol}g/V$.
-Here, $P$ is the pressure at height $z$, $V$ is the volume corresponding to given values of temperature and pressure, $M_\text{mol}$ is the molar mass of the atmosphere, $g$ is the magnitude of the acceleration near to the planet surface (its variation across the troposphere is usually less than 1\%), and $R$=8.31Jmol$^{-1}$K$^{-1}$ is the gas constant.
-We shall assume atmospheres to be monocomponent simple fluids (consisting of the most abundant gas), whence the compressibility factor depends on volume and temperature only.
+where $T$ is the temperature and $z$ is the height ranging within the troposphere of the planet.
+To obtain the formula for $\Gamma$ as in Ref. \cite{LR2}, it is necessary to relate the derivatives of the compressibility factor $Z=PV/(RT )$ on adiabatic curves to the hydrostatic equation $\mathrm{d} P/ \mathrm{d} z=-M_\text{mol}g/V$.
+Here, $P$ is the pressure at height $z$, $V$ is the volume corresponding to given values of temperature and pressure, $M_\text{mol}$ is the molar mass of the atmosphere, $g$ is the magnitude of the acceleration near to the planet surface (its variation across the troposphere is usually less than 1\%), and $R$=8.31 J mol$^{-1}$ K$^{-1}$ is the gas constant.
+We assume atmospheres to be homogeneous monocomponent simple fluids (consisting of the most abundant gas), whence the compressibility factor depends on volume and temperature only.
 On adiabatic curves, $Z$ can be expressed solely in terms of the temperature.
+As usual, we consider that neither the temperature nor the lapse rate itself depends on latitude.

 From the definition of the compressibility factor, we obtain that, on adiabatic curves,